slbailey/Retrovue/docs/runtime/schedule_service.md

 _Related: [Runtime: Channel manager](ChannelManager.md) • [Domain: MasterClock](../domain/MasterClock.md) • [Runtime: Program director](program_director.md)_

+> **Note:** This document reflects the modern scheduling architecture.
+> The active scheduling chain is: **SchedulePlan → ScheduleDay → PlaylogEvent → AsRunLog.**

 > Station's programming authority for "what should air, and when."

 **Note:** This document consolidates content from multiple earlier sources (docs/components/_ and docs/runtime/_) as part of documentation unification (2025-10-24).

 ## Purpose

-ScheduleService is the station's programming authority for "what should air, and when."
+SchedulingService is the station's programming authority for "what should air, and when."

 All other runtime components (ChannelManager, ProgramDirector, AsRunLogger, the future guide, etc.) rely on it for schedule interpretation.

-ScheduleService owns broadcast day logic and channel timing policy.
+SchedulingService owns broadcast day logic and channel timing policy.
 No other component may redefine or guess these rules.

 ## Content Authority Constraint

-**ScheduleService may only schedule Asset entries that are marked as approved for broadcast.**
+**SchedulingService may only schedule Asset entries that are marked as approved for broadcast.**

-ScheduleService is forbidden from:
+SchedulingService is forbidden from:

 - Fetching raw content directly from Plex, filesystem, or unreviewed sources
 - Scheduling unapproved or non-canonical content